Understand Your Buyer Persona To Properly Target Your Audience

 What gender are they?

 Another major factor is the buyer’s gender.
-Obviously, a business that sells feminine beauty products will likely make their primary target a female audience, while a barbershop for men will want to establish a male buyer persona.
+Obviously, a business that sells feminine beauty products like Clear Away Acne will likely make their primary target a female audience, while a barbershop for men will want to establish a male buyer persona.
 Other businesses may have services or products cater to any gender, in which case developing a specific gender isn’t absolutely necessary.
 On the other hand, if a business sells products or services specifically intended for both men and women, buyer personas should target both genders.

 What is their financial status?